Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Conclusions

 The reader used to seeing $\eta$ as a contraction rule in rewrite systems might be interested in a thread of publications by Barry Jay and Neil Ghani, which argues in favour of $\eta$-expansion from the point of view of rewriting, for better confluence and other properties which they list.
 See \cite{ghani:virea} and \cite{ghani:etaedt}.

 For us too, expansion rather than contraction seems to be the natural primitive.

-On the basis of preliminary calculations in unpublished notes, we believe that we can remove $\eta$-expansion at some cost in complexity in the models.
-We do this by considering \emph{two} application operations $\app'$ and $\app$; one intensional and one extensional.
-This is future work.
+We believe that we can remove $\eta$-expansion at some cost in complexity in the models.
+We do this by considering \emph{two} application operations $\app'$ and $\app$; one intensional and one extensional; a detailed development is the topic of \cite{gabbay:simcmt}.